 Flexible and voluntary benefits have only begun to gain popularity in the past 20 years, in line with a trend towards a more individualised approach to reward.
 The personalisation and flexibility of such schemes can address the diverse needs of the workforce, and also provide a cost-effective approach to benefits provision.
-When adopting such schemes, employers need to ensure that employees understand the reasons for and advantages of flexible benefits and the implications of their choices, making communication and education key elements in the provision of flexible and voluntary benefits.
+When adopting these arrangements, employers need to ensure that employees understand the advantages and the implications of their choices, making communication and education key elements in the provision of flexible and voluntary benefits.

 This factsheet explores the background and rationale behind flexible and voluntary benefits, identifying the distinction between the two, and addresses the issues and considerations of organising and implementing flexible or voluntary benefits schemes.

 Log in to view more of this content.
 If you don't have a web account why not register to gain access to more of the CIPD's resources.
 Please note that some of our resources are for members only.